Political parallelism

 Political parallelism is a feature of media systems.
 In comparative media system research, it "refers to the character of links between political actors and the media and more generally the extent to which media reflects political divisions."
-Daniel C. Hallin and Paoli Mancini used the term to analyse links between media organizations and political tendencies; appropriating an older concept by Colin Seymour-Ure who had originally applied it in a narrower way to the links between the press and political parties.
+Daniel C. Hallin and Paolo Mancini used the term to analyse links between media organizations and political tendencies; appropriating an older concept by Colin Seymour-Ure who had originally applied it in a narrower way to the links between the press and political parties.

 The term was defined in Daniel C. Hallin and Paolo Mancini’s Comparing Media Systems in 2004.
 The authors analysed media systems according to four dimensions: the development of a mass press, political parallelism, professionalization of journalists, and state intervention.
 According to these four dimensions, media systems were then categorised into three ideal models, the Polarized Pluralist Model, the Liberal Model and the Democratic Corporatist media system.

 There are five factors indicating a media system’s degree of political parallelism: